vivekjami/polkavex/README.md

 This is an early-stage MVP built for ETHGlobal Unite DeFi hackathon.
 I'm developing solo, learning as I build, and focusing on genuine utility over hype.
 The goal is simple: make cross-chain swaps actually work well for users.

-**Status**: Cross-chain relayer with AI routing operational on Westend testnet.
-Ready for UI integration and hackathon demonstration.
+**Status**: ✅ **Day 4 Complete** - Full-stack DeFi system operational with React UI, real-time relayer, and cross-chain functionality.
+Ready for demo and production deployment.

 ## User Story